WordleHelp Logo

 Advanced Analytics: Position-Specific Optimization

-For players who want to dive deeper, our analysis reveals position-specific insights:
+For players who want to dive deeper, here are position-specific insights based on English word structure:

-Position 1 optimization: Words starting with S, C, or B have 12% higher success rates
+Position 1 optimization: Words starting with S, C, or B are common in English

-Position 2 vowel strategy: A in position 2 is 18% more effective than O
+Position 2 vowel strategy: A frequently appears in position 2 in five-letter words

-Position 5 patterns: Words testing -S, -E, or -T endings provide maximum information
+Position 5 patterns: Words testing -S, -E, or -T endings cover common word endings

 Combining Starting Words with Strategic Thinking